 3. Optimizing the METADATA:

 Page title tags & Meta descriptions are still highly relevant in shaping the first impression the potential customers have about the business websites.
 While optimizing for local SEO, the title tags for a page should include the name of the city & the product or services at disposal.
-Meta Data sets the stage up for the local customers as it informs them where the businesses can be found & explain to them what sort of services a particular business provides at a specific location.
+Informing local clients of a company’ location and outlining the kinds of services it offers at different locations, meta data sets the stage for local customers.

 4. Creating Exclusive Pages for Every Product, Service & Location: